Terrier-Tech/tuff/README.md

 The difference between `init()` and `load()` is that `load()` may be called multiple times (when the user navigates, see [Routing and Navigation](#routing-and-navigation)), whereas `init()` is guaranteed to only ever be called once.

+`init()` is also `async` since it may need to perform some IO while initializing and the part's `isInitialized` will not get set until after it's complete.

 ### Update